 - Projection welding is used for TO-can devices.

-Prior to sealing parts, they are put through a Vacuum bake-out process to remove moisture and other residues from the component surfaces.
-Devices can be hermetically sealed in a wide variety of inert gas atmospheres including N2, Ar, O2, depending on the customers’ exact requirements.
+Before sealing parts, they are put through a Vacuum bake-out process to remove moisture and other residues from the component surface.
+Devices can be hermetically sealed in various inert gas atmospheres, including N2, Ar, O2, depending on the customers’ exact requirements.

 Fine and Gross leak tests are carried out to MIL-STD-883.
-Alter Technology UK have achieved leak rates of <5E-9 for a fibre-coupled butterfly package.
-This offers the potential of reducing the length of lifetime tests in certain applications.
+Alter Technology UK has achieved leak rates of <5E-9 for a fiber-coupled butterfly package.
+This offers the potential to reduce the length of lifetime tests in certain applications.

-Alter Technology UK expertise and capability in Encapsulation and Hermetic Sealing will reduce risk and reduce time to market as well as providing a cost-effective manufacturing option.
+Alter Technology UK’s expertise and capability in Encapsulation and Hermetic Sealing will reduce risk and reduce time to market as well as provide a cost-effective manufacturing option.